Native American mascot controversy: Legal and administrative action

-Laws, resolutions, or school board decisions regarding team names and mascots have been approved in other states with significant Native American populations.
+Laws, resolutions, or school board decisions regarding team names and mascots have been approved mostly in states with significant Native American populations.
 In 2022 Kansas approved a non-binding resolution encouraging the elimination of Native mascots within the next five years.
-Other states including California (2015), Colorado (2021), Michigan (2012), Nevada (2021), Oregon (2012), and Washington (2021).
+Other states to legally restrict the use of Native mascots include California (2015), Colorado (2021), Michigan (2012), Nevada (2021), Oregon (2012), and Washington (2021).
 These laws allow for exemption for schools gaining approval agreements with local tribes.
 To date, Maine is the only state to completely ban Native American-themed mascots.